Complex Cobordism of quasitoric orbifolds: Quasitoric orbifolds

-There are important closed $\TT^n$-invariant suborbifolds of a quasitoric orbifold $X$ over the polytope $P$.
-These suborbifolds correspond to the faces of $P$.
-If $F$ is a face of $P$ of codimension $k$, then define $X(F) := \pi^{-1}(F)$.
-With subspace topology, $X(F)$ is a quasitoric orbifold of dimension $2n-2k$.
-The space $X(F)$ is called a {\it characteristic suborbifold} of $X$, if $F$ is a facet of $P$.
-Note that a choice of orientation on $\TT^n $ and $ P$ gives an orientation on the orbifold $X$. \begin{defn} An {\it omniorientation} of a quasitoric orbifold $X$ is a choice of orientation for $X$ as well as an orientation for each characteristic suborbifold of $X$. \end{defn} Clearly the isotropy group of a characteristic suborbifold is a circle subgroup of $\TT^n$.
-So there is a natural $S^1$-action on the normal bundle of that characteristic suborbifold.
+Let $X$ be a quasitoric orbifold with the orbit map $\pi \colon X \to P$.
+There are important closed $\TT^n$-invariant suborbifolds of $X$ which are corresponding to the faces of $P$.
+If $F$ is a codimension $k$ face of $P$, then define $X(F) = \pi^{-1}(F)$.
+The space $X(F)$ with subspace topology is a quasitoric orbifold of dimension $2n-2k$.
+If $F$ is a facet of $P$ then $X(F)$ is called a {\it characteristic suborbifold} of $X$.
+Note that a choice of orientation on $\TT^n $ and $ P$ give an orientation on the orbifold $X$. \begin{defn} An {\it omniorientation} of a quasitoric orbifold $X$ is a choice of orientation for $X$ as well as an orientation for each characteristic suborbifold of $X$. \end{defn} Clearly the isotropy group of a characteristic suborbifold is a circle subgroup of $\TT^n$.
+So there is a natural $S^1$-action on the normal bundle (possibly an orbibundle) of that characteristic suborbifold.
 Thus the normal bundle has a complex structure and consequently an orientation.
 Whenever the sign of the characteristic vector of a facet is reverse, we get the opposite orientation on the normal bundle.
 An orientation on the normal bundle together with an orientation on $X$ induces an orientation on the characteristic suborbifold.
 So a di-characteristic function determines a natural omniorientation.
-We call this omniorientation as the {\it characteristic omniorientation}.
+We call this omniorientation the {\it characteristic omniorientation}.

-Fake weighted projective is a holomorphic generalization of weighted projective space, see \cite{Ka}.
-These spaces are defined by a complete fan associated to a simplex.
-Fake weighted projective spaces are quasitoric orbifolds over a simplex.
-As a topological counter part, we may give following definition. \begin{defn} A quasitoric orbifold over a simplex is called fake weighted projective space. \end{defn}
+A toric variety $X_{\Sigma}$ associated to the simplicial fan $\Sigma$ is called a toric orbifold.
+The space $X_{\Sigma}$ is compact if and only if $\Sigma$ is complete.
+More about toric varieties can be found in \cite{CK}.